 As a parent, one of the scariest thoughts you may have is if your baby is too warm or too cold, because it's not always obvious right away.
 You're not alone if you've been known to sneak into your baby's room at night, just to make sure their temperature was OK before drifting off to sleep on your own.
-Although checking the temperature of the room is a great place to start, there are other signs your baby is overheated that you should pay attention to as well.
+Although checking the temperature of the room is a great place to start, there are other signs your baby is overheated or getting too hot that you should pay attention to as well.

-No matter what the season of the year is, there's always the chance your baby will get too hot.
+No matter what the season of the year is, there's always the chance your baby will get a little too warm.
 It certainly happens more often in the summer, but overheating isn't off the table in fall or winter either.
 Things like dressing your baby in too many layers or turning up the heat too high in their room are common culprits of causing babies to overheat even when the weather is cold outside.

 Remember, babies and children have less developed abilities to regulate their internal temperature, making them more susceptible to overheating than adults.
 To make sure your baby's body temperature is at the right level, be sure to dress your baby appropriately for the weather and keep the temperature indoors cool enough.